Benefits of this course

 We give you a strong level of support through our tutors, all of whom are solicitors and some of whom have been partners at their previous firms.
 They are supported other practitioners and visiting academics.

-During workshops you will normally be in a group of 16, which splits in two for skills’ sessions.
+During workshops you will normally be in a group of 16, which splits in two for the oral skills’ sessions.

 If you take the LLM in Legal Practice, classes taken on the LPC provide the taught element of the course.
 To complete your studies and be awarded the LLM in Legal Practice, you will produce a dissertation of between 7,500 and 10,000 words.